T

 Avoid

-Marinated sirloin in a cream sauce, typically served with bread dumplings and cranberries.
-The sauce is almost always made with dairy cream and sometimes a meat broth.
+Marinated beef sirloin in a cream sauce, typically served with bread dumplings (houskové knedlíky) and cranberry sauce.
+The sauce is usually made with root vegetables, beef broth, and cream/sour cream.

 Avoid

-Roast pork with dumplings and sauerkraut.
-The pork is obviously not vegan, and the sauerkraut can sometimes be cooked with lard.
+Roast pork with bread dumplings and sauerkraut.
+The pork is the main component, and the dumplings often contain milk and eggs.

 Guláš